 ANGLICARE Sydney is the urban mission and community care arm of the Sydney Anglican Church.
 As one of Australia’s largest Christian care organisations, ANGLICARE reaches out to thousands of people every year.

 In response to the gospel of the Lord Jesus Christ, ANGLICARE seeks to provide care for all people by addressing emotional, social and physical needs and by bringing the gospel message of Jesus that alone meets spiritual needs.

-Although not a housing provider, ANGLICARE Sydney, conducts important research and advocacy in the area of affordable housing.
+Alongside their work as a housing provider, ANGLICARE Sydney, conducts important research and advocacy in the area of affordable housing.
 Click here for their latest research.

 Baptist Care (formerly known as Baptist Community Services) - NSW & ACT have the privilege of caring for thousands of people on a daily basis through more than 160 facilities and support programs.
 Baptist Care Community Housing brings together the experience and knowledge of over 66 years in aged care and community service provision.

 Baptist Care are approved as a Tier 2 community housing provider.

 Salvos Housing is the community and affordable housing provider for The Salvatioin Army in Queensland, New South Wales and the Australian Capital Territory.

 Their vision is that of clients having pathways to unassisted housing and of affordable housing solutions that are appropriate to their needs.